jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 First, we need to add JDI Light to the _dependency_ section of our ***pom.xml*** file: <br/>

-_The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light)_<br/>
+_The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light)_.
 <br/><br/>

 ### Configuration

 That’s all!
 We don’t need to explicitly configure anything else to start working.
-By default, JDI Light will download Chrome driver automatically, set it up and run it as soon as we try to access the first page.<br/>
+By default, JDI Light will download Chrome driver automatically, set it up and run it as soon as we try to access the first page.

 We can change the default settings by altering the ***test.properties*** file (located within *src/test/resources* directory).